zannunakiz/DQN_AV_3Lanes/README.md

-# DQN Car Navigation
+# 🚗 DQN Car Navigation

 2D Deep Q-Network car-navigation simulation with curriculum learning, tester-stage validation, real-time visualization, and checkpoint utilities.

+> 🧠 Train a car agent, 📊 validate it with tester stages, and 🎮 inspect behavior in real time.

 Created and developed by **Richky Abednego**.

-## Overview
+## ✨ Overview

 This project trains a car agent to drive through a three-lane road using sensor input, decision-interval control, and staged obstacle layouts.
 The codebase separates the runtime modules, visualization flow, and a small curated test suite so the repository stays easier to maintain in production.

-## Main Features
+## 🔥 Main Features

-- DQN training with replay buffer, target network, and configurable memory size.
+- 🧠 DQN training with replay buffer, target network, and configurable memory size.
-- Curriculum-based obstacle stages for progressive learning.
+- 📚 Curriculum-based obstacle stages for progressive learning.
-- Tester-stage validation using `TEST_OBSTACLES` before accepting model progress.
+- ✅ Tester-stage validation using `TEST_OBSTACLES` before accepting model progress.
-- Real-time pygame visualization with manual mode, all-stage mode, experiment mode, and speed test mode.
+- 🎮 Real-time pygame visualization with manual mode, all-stage mode, experiment mode, and speed test mode.
-- Model-cleaning utility to re-check saved `.pth` files and remove failed checkpoints.
+- 🧹 Model-cleaning utility to re-check saved `.pth` files and remove failed checkpoints.
-- Centralized tuning and simulation constants in [`main_constant.py`](./main_constant.py).
+- ⚙️ Centralized tuning and simulation constants in [`main_constant.py`](./main_constant.py).

-## Repository Layout
+## 🗂️ Repository Layout

 - `main_constant.py`: simulation constants, reward tuning, sensor settings, and obstacle stages.
 - `main_environment.py`: environment dynamics, sensors, reward logic, and done conditions.